 An assessment of the potential impact of the World Bank-financed Urban Mobility Project, including the introduction of Bus Rapid Transit (BRT) on the workforce of Dakar’s gbaka and woro-woro informal transport industry and a contribution towards the active engagement of transport workers’ representatives in shaping a modern, accessible, efficient and environmentally sustainable transport system for the city.

-The project has been commissioned by the ITF and is due to start the initial field research by December 2020, pandemic restrictions permitting.
+The project has been commissioned by the ITF and is due to start the initial field research in 2021.

 A detailed assessment of the market structure and workers’ livelihoods in the informal transport industry in Kampala, including minibus (“taxi”) and motorcycle taxi (“boda-boda”) services.
 It contributes towards an understanding of how transport services can be incrementally improved and professionalised to minimize some of its negative effects on Kampala overall transport system, maximise opportunities for decent employment and integrate existing informal services in plans for new transport regulation and infrastructure, such as BRT.